Skip to Content

-In the past, it was a bustling and central place, the meeting point of merchants, travelers and pedestrians.
-Today right through Jaffa gate is a lively section of the old and filled with shops and visitors.
+In the past, it was a bustling and central place, the meeting point of merchants, travelers, and pedestrians.
+Today, right through Jaffa gate is a lively section of the Old City and is filled with shops and visitors.

 The picture above is of some musicians I once saw playing in side Jaffa gate as I walked through it into the old city.
 It is honestly one of my favorite pictures I’ve ever taken because it shows so much of the soul of the city.

-Or, you can continue straight to the shops – I once bought beautiful handmade Roman glass jewelery from a ship near here.
+Or, you can continue straight to the shops – I once bought a beautiful handmade Roman glass jewelery from a shop near here.

 Jaffa Gate was completed in 1538 as part of the rebuilding of the Old City walls by Suleiman the Magnificent.

-It is called Jaffa Gate because, as it does today, it is connected to Jaffa Road which in turn stretched all the way to the port in Old City of Jaffa.
-This way travelers and pilgrims took to the Old City.
+It is called Jaffa Gate because, as it is today, connected to Jaffa Road, which in turn stretched all the way to the port in the Old City of Jaffa.
+Travelers and pilgrims took this way to the Old City.

-Next to the Gate is a large breach in the wall was created in 1898 by the Ottoman authorities in order to honor German emperor Wilhelm II who came through them.
+Next to the Gate is a large breach in the wall, which was created in 1898 by the Ottoman authorities in order to honor the German emperor Wilhelm II who came through them.

 The demolished wall segment moved to citadel moat, a portion of which was filled in, to create a ramp.